udger/udger-updater-linux/README.md

 - Written in bash
 - Easy configuration
 - Checking version and checksum datafile
-- Released under the GNU (LGPL v.3)
+- Released under the MIT

 ### Usage